Frequently Asked Questions

 No, the Forest School philosophy believes in using place, change-of-season & child interest as the primary "lessons" for young children & complex learning actually occurs when time & space allows for the observation of these three factors.
 In fact, research is now beginning to show that children who attend Forest School in their early years usually arrive to elementary school much better prepared to learn, & they often out perform their non-Forest School peers!
 Sally has had years of experience in the early childhood sector, however, so she is prepared to support your child in these areas if they are genuine areas of interest observed while outside in the Forest School classroom.
 Sally also believes in the power of children's literature as a teaching tool, as well as the power of exposing children to the alphabet / written word through their play (as long as it does not impede their play), so there will always be books & writing tools on hand.
 Since Sally has had years of special education experience, she may also be able to guide you if she feels that your child may be exhibiting some delays in their development that warrant attention.

-Yes, we offer "try days" for a small fee & also can arrange visits to our program any time of the Sol school year.
+Yes, we offer "try days" for a small fee & also can arrange visits to our program any time of the SOL school year.
+Please note, "try days" and visits will be conducted within current Covid-safe practices and may not be available at certain times.
+Please contact us for additional information.